0install/apps/README.md

 # repo.roscidus.com

 http://repo.roscidus.com/ provides [Zero Install](http://0install.net/) feeds for programs and libraries where the upstream authors do not provide feeds of their own.
 It also serves as a semi-official repository for basic infrastructure components such as libraries and runtime environments.
-Some packages are created by hand, others are generated automatically from Debian packages.
-It is kindly hosted by the [FSF](http://www.fsf.org/), and hosts only Free software.

-This Git repository tracks changes to these feeds.
 The feeds are updated using the following tools:

 [0watch](https://github.com/0install/0watch) scrapes upstream websites to discover new versions of applications.
 It runs a watch file (e.g., `ffmpeg.watch.py`) and then automatically calls 0template as needed.